 - Heat mixture until thickened and move to an ice bath (I do this in my kitchen sink).

 Egg nog is perfect for enjoying during the holiday season.
 Garnish with whipped cream, a small dash of nutmeg, and a cinnamon stick or a sprinkle of ground cinnamon.

 The Best Rum Alternatives

-To Make This Alcohol Free Simply skip the rum or add in a bit of rum extract (1 teaspoon should do).
+To Make This Alcohol Free, simply skip the rum or add in a bit of rum extract (1 teaspoon in the whole batch should do).

 How to Store Homemade Eggnog